davidstrauss/perfbucket/README.md

         systemctl start httpd.service mysqld.service

 1. Use the files in the "php" directory as a guide for having all PHP runs send profiling information to perfbucket.

+## Usage

+* Enable watching of a directory for xhprof/json files:

+        perfbucket watch <directory>

+* View the slowest requests by hour:

+        perfbucket show requests

+* View the slowest average pages by hour:

+        perfbucket show pages

+* Output the xhprof-compatible profiling data into a file:

+        perfbucket export <request-uuid> > profile.xhprof_testing

+* Install the Cassandra schema:

+        perfbucket init